 On January 19, 2016, the lead plaintiff filed an amended complaint.
 Defendants moved to dismiss the amended complaint on March 21, 2016, and the lead plaintiff opposed the motion on May 23, 2016.
 The defendants filed their reply on June 30, 2016.
-The motion to dismiss is still pending before the court.

 In addition to issuing its own proprietary cards, American Express also issues cards under co-brand agreements with selected commercial firms in the United States.
 American Express’s Costco portfolio accounted for approximately nine percent of its worldwide billed business, and 20 percent of worldwide lending receivables.
 Yet, American Express never disclosed the size and importance of this relationship with Costco until it was lost.

 Despite knowing that its accelerated negotiations with Costco had soured, on October 15, 2014 and again on January 21, 2015, American Express misled investors by assuring that all was well with its U.S. co-brand agreement with Costco.
 Finally on February 13, 2015, American Express announced that it would not renew the Costco agreement and informed investors of the true size of the relationship.
 In response, over two trading days the company’s share price declined, wiping out approximately $7.7 billion in market capitalization.